Usages of standard dashboard nodes¶

 - Level

+The following graphic shows the output of gauge node in the dashboard window.
 The "gauge" dashboard widget can be customized to appear as one of four possible types.

-The chart node can be designed in the following formats:
+The "chart" node can be designed in the following formats:

 - Line